 Meshes allow a polygon to be defined inside an image, then the polygon vertices can be manipulated to bend and deform the image in powerful ways.
 Meshes also have the advantage that the polygon can exclude blank space in an image, which can reduce fill rate usage and potentially increase performance.

-Please note that IK constraints are not available in Spine Essential.
+Please note that mesh attachments are not available in Spine Essential.

 To create a mesh, first create a region attachment from an image under the Images node, then check